janaiscoding/JanaIsCoding/README.md

 ## ⚙️ Current projects

-## 💬 Ask me about
+## 💬 Love to talk about
+- Gaming
-- Frontend web development
+- Photography
-- Managing Discord Communities of Scale
 - Making Spreadsheets and Organizing
-- Streaming on Twitch

-## 🗣️ Known Languages
-- Romanian
-- English
+- Fitness